List colouring triangle free planar graphs: Introduction

-List colouring of graphs was introduced in 1970's by Vizing \cite{Viz1976} and independently by Erd\H{o}s, Rubin and Taylor \cite{ERT1979} and has been studied extensively in the literature.
+List colouring of graphs was introduced in the 1970's by Vizing \cite{Viz1976} and independently by Erd\H{o}s, Rubin and Taylor \cite{ERT1979}.
 Thomassen showed that every planar graph is 5-choosable \cite{Tho1994}, and every planar graph with girth at least $5$ is $3$-choosable \cite{Tho2000}.
 A classical result of Gr\"{o}tzsch \cite{Gro1958} says that every triangle free planar graph is 3-colourable.
 However, Voigt \cite{Voi1995} constructed a triangle free planar graph which is not 3-choosable.
 Kratochv\'{i}l and Tuza \cite{KT1994} observed that every triangle free planar graph is 4-choosable.

-A natural question is how far from $3$-choosability can a triangle free planar graph be?
+A natural question is how far can a triangle free planar graph from being $3$-choosable?
+To make this question more precise, we propose the following conjecture.

-For this question to be meaningful, we need some refinements of the choice number of a graph.
-A few such refinements and variations are studied recently \cite{GZ2019,JiangZhu,Zhu,Refine,Zhu-AlonTarsi}.